betterscientificsoftware/bssw.io/Articles/UnitTestingC++WithCatch.md

 ### Custom main

 You may want to perform some initialization or shutdown for the unit tests.
 For example, some versions of MPI will output a warning if `MPI_Finalize` is not called before the program exits.
 However, calling `MPI_Finalize` at the end of a test will disable MPI for all the other tests.
-You can address this situation  by creating a custom runner such as the following.
+This can be handled by creating a custom runner such as the following.
 ```
 #define CATCH_CONFIG_RUNNER
 #include "catch.hpp"